binidowu/alx-system_engineering-devops/0x01-shell_permissions/README.md

 10. 9-John_Doe: This script sets the mode of the file hello to this:

     		-rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello

 		The file hello will be in the working directory There will be no use of commas for this script

-11.
+11. 10-mirror_permissions: This script sets the mode of the file hello the same as olleh’s mode.

+    			   The file hello will be in the working directory The file olleh will be in the working directory

+12.